Improving Domain Generalization with Domain Relations: Introduction

-To overcome these challenges, we propose a novel approach called \mymodel\ (leveraging domain distances for domain generalization) to learn a set of diverse, training domain-specific functions during the training stage, where each function corresponds to a single domain or a set of domains with similar properties.
+To resolve this challenge, we propose a novel approach called \mymodel\ to learn a set of diverse, training domain-specific functions during the training stage, where each function corresponds to a single domain.
 For each test domain, \mymodel\ leverages the domain relations to weight these training domain-specific functions and perform inference.
-The domain relations can be both directly derived and learned from fixed domain meta-data.
-Additionally, we also introduce a consistency regularizer that takes into account domain relations to aid in training domain-specific predictors for data-insufficient domains.
+Our approach is based on two main hypotheses: firstly, similar domains exhibit similar predictive functions, and secondly, the test domain shares sufficient similarities with some of the training domains.
+By capitalizing on these hypotheses, we can develop a robust model for each test domain that incorporates information about its relation with the training domains.
+These domain relations are derived from domain meta-data, such as protein-protein interactions or geographical proximity, in various applications.
+Additionally, \mymodel\ incorporates a consistency regularizer that utilizes training domain relations to enhance the training of domain-specific predictors, especially for data-insufficient domains.

-With mild assumptions, our theoretical analysis shows that \mymodel\ can achieve better domain generalization by using domain relations to reweight training domain-specific functions, compared with averaging them.
-Empirically, we thoroughly evaluate \mymodel\ on both toy and real-world datasets with natural domain shifts, including temperature regression, land use classification, and molecule-protein interaction prediction.
-The results show that \mymodel\ outperforms the best prior method, with an average improvement of 10.6\%.
+Through our theoretical analysis under mild assumptions, we demonstrate that \mymodel\ achieves superior out-of-domain generalization by leveraging domain relations to reweight training domain-specific functions, surpassing the performance of traditional averaging methods.
+To further validate our findings, we conduct comprehensive empirical evaluations of \mymodel\ on diverse datasets encompassing both synthetic and real-world scenarios with natural domain shifts.
+The results unequivocally establish the superiority of \mymodel\ over best prior method, exhibiting an average improvement of 10.6\%.